sturdy-barnacle/emberwisp-waitlist/docs/QUICKSTART.md

 If you prefer using your file manager (Finder on Mac, File Explorer on Windows):
 1. Open the repository folder: `the-widget/jekyll/_includes/waitlist-form.html`
 2. Copy it to your Jekyll site's `_includes/` folder
-3. Repeat for all 8 files, putting them in the correct locations as shown above
+3. Repeat for all 9 files, putting them in the correct locations as shown above

 **How to verify:** After copying, check that these files exist in your Jekyll site:
 - `_includes/waitlist-form.html` ✅
 - `assets/waitlist-form.css` ✅
 - `assets/waitlist-form.js` ✅
 - `assets/waitlist-pages.css` ✅
+- `assets/waitlist-style.js` ✅
 - `waitlist-confirmed.html` (in your site's root folder) ✅
 - `waitlist-error.html` (in your site's root folder) ✅
+- `unsubscribe-success.html` (in your site's root folder) ✅
+- `unsubscribe-error.html` (in your site's root folder) ✅
 - `unsubscribe-success.html` (in your site's root folder) ✅
 - `unsubscribe-error.html` (in your site's root folder) ✅